hyperledger-labs/splice/README.md

 For convenience, you can `export` these from your `.envrc.private` which is ignored by git, to always be available for subsequent runs.

 Be aware: these tokens allow the requester to perform any administrative action against the Auth0 tenant!
 Use caution and keep production values secure.

+#### Configure SV Web UI Password

+For testing that we can interact with the web UIs of our own SVs (sv1-4), the preflight check needs to know about the passwords for logging in to those UIs.
+At the moment all 4 SVs share the same password, which needs to be configured via the `SV_WEB_UI_PASSWORD` environment variable.
+See [here](https://docs.google.com/document/d/1ajR8_SsSybl6GSrhGggOHEZPfCF0hzk0MDJMyziV7Vc/edit#heading=h.h81kh9iplwtp) for the currently used password.

 #### Setting up `lnav` to Inspect Canton and CometBFT logs